How to Secure Android & iOS Apps with Pin to Host

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Use Pin to Host on Mobile apps using Appdome
+How to Implement Use Pin to Host in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Use Pin to Host without an SDK or gateway: